ruudk/capifony-tools/README.md

   After the symfony:cache:warmup command has been executed the permissions on the app/cache folder will be updated with setacl.

-* APC
+* Ask Branch
-  After the deploy is completed the APC cache is cleared via the ApcBundle.
+  Ask the branch to deploy.

 * Auto cleanup
   After the deploy is completed all old releases will be deleted.